frejanordsiek/hdf5storage/doc/source/storage_format.rst

        in Python 2 and they don't have null characters (``'\x00'``) or forward slashes (``'/'``) in them.
 Otherwise, the latter format is used.
 ..
-[8] Not supported in Python 2.6, so they are converted to ``dict``
-       when read from a file in Python 2.6.
-..
-[9] ``np.float16`` are not supported for h5py versions before
+[8] ``np.float16`` are not supported for h5py versions before
        ``2.2``.
 ..
-[10] If it doesn't have any fields in its dtype or if
+[9] If it doesn't have any fields in its dtype or if
        :py:attr:`Options.structured_numpy_ndarray_as_struct` is not set
        and none of its fields are of dtype ``'object'``, it is not converted and is written as is as a Dataset.
 Otherwise, it is written as a Group with its the contents of its individual fields written as Datasets within the Group having the fields as names.
 Field names cannot have null characters (``'\x00'``) and, when writing as an GROUP, forward slashes (``'/'``) in them.

 Attributes